17 Best Places to Visit in California

 Yosemite National Park: A UNESCO World Heritage Site

-Mother Nature's most striking creation, the Yosemite Valley is surrounded by sheer granite cliffs and domes that were carved by glaciers millions of years ago.
-When John Muir discovered Yosemite in the 1860s, he described it as the "grandest of all special temples of Nature" and helped to establish the area as a protected national park.
+Nothing prepares you for the jaw-dropping natural splendor of Yosemite Valley.
+This striking landscape features sheer granite cliffs and domes carved by glaciers millions of years ago.
+When John Muir discovered Yosemite Valley in the 1860s, he described it as the "grandest of all special temples of Nature" and helped to establish the area as a protected national park.

 Every area of the park is dazzling, from its expansive meadows, free-flowing waterfalls, and crystal-clear streams to the giant sequoia tree groves.
 The park has incredible biological diversity, with more than 400 different animal species, including 262 species of birds.